MESH-Research/knowledge-commons-works/README.md

 With the release of compose v2, the command syntax changed from `docker-compose` to `docker compose` (a command followed by a sub-command instead of one hyphenated command).
 This will break the invenio-cli scripts, which use the `docker-compose` command and you will receive an error asking you to install the "docker-compose" package.

-The solution on Linux systems is to install Docker Compose standalone, which uses the old `docker-compose` syntax:
+One solution on Linux systems is to install Docker Compose standalone, which uses the old `docker-compose` syntax:

 ```console
 sudo curl -SL https://github.com/docker/compose/releases/download/v2.17.2/docker-compose-linux-x86_64 -o /usr/local/bin/docker-compose
 suod chmod +x /usr/local/bin/docker-compose
 ```

+Another approach is simply to alias the `docker compose` command to `docker-compose` in the configuration file for your command line shell (.bashrc, .zshrc, or whichever config file is used by your shell).

 See further https://docs.docker.com/compose/install/other/